-- Maintain positive working capital.
+- Grow base production while maintaining a strong balance sheet.
 Headwater plans to utilize its free cash flow and working capital to provide financial flexibility for future development and acquisitions.
 Headwater expects to maintain its strong balance sheet with significant liquidity to enable future internal development opportunities and potential acquisitions.
-As at December 31, 2023, Headwater had working capital of approximately \$78.6 million and no bank debt. - Continue adding incremental prospects through strategic land acquisitions and accretive mergers and acquisitions.
-In 2023, Headwater continued its pursuit of organic growth opportunities in and beyond the boundaries of the Clearwater acreage adding 198 net sections to the Corporation's land base.
-At December 31, 2023, Headwater had accumulated a total of 155 net sections of land outside of the Clearwater acreage across numerous oil fairways in Western Canada.
-Headwater explores for new oil and natural gas plays on its undeveloped land base and proactively works to secure other new and prospective opportunities. - Continue to implement secondary recovery reducing decline rates and providing long-term return of capital stability.
-Headwater has completed two waterflood pilots in West Marten Hills indicating a large portion of the pool will be amenable to secondary recovery.
-Additionally, in Marten Hills Core, Headwater expects to advance secondary recovery efforts and grow stabilized production to more than 4,000 Bbls/d in 2024, with the entire core area expected to be under waterflood by mid-2025. - Sustained Shareholder Returns.
+As at December 31, 2024, Headwater had working capital of approximately \$78.7 million and no bank debt. - Continue adding incremental prospects through strategic land acquisitions and accretive mergers and acquisitions.
+In 2024, Headwater continued its pursuit of organic growth opportunities in and beyond the boundaries of the Clearwater acreage.
+Headwater explores for new oil and natural gas plays on its undeveloped land base and proactively works to secure other new and prospective opportunities.

+- Continue to implement secondary recovery reducing decline rates and providing long-term return of capital stability.
+As at December 31, 2024, Headwater had approximately 35% of corporate heavy oil production stabilized by secondary recovery and expects 50% of corporate heavy oil production to be supported by December 31, 2025. - Sustained Shareholder Returns.
 On November 3, 2022, in conjunction with the Corporation's continued success, Headwater announced its inaugural quarterly cash dividend of \$0.10 per Common Share.
-The first dividend was paid on January 16, 2023 to Shareholders of record at the close of business on December 30, 2022 and the Corporation continued to pay quarterly dividends of \$0.10 per Common Share (\$0.40 per Common Share annualized) in each other quarter of 2023.
+The first dividend was paid on January 16, 2023, to Shareholders of record at the close of business on December 30, 2022, and the Corporation continued to pay quarterly dividends of \$0.10 per Common Share (\$0.40 per Common Share annualized) in each other quarter of 2023 and 2024.
+On December 5, 2024, Headwater announced that it would be increasing its quarterly dividend to \$0.11 per Common Share commencing with the dividend to be paid on April 15, 2025, to Shareholders of record on March 31, 2025.
 Headwater remains committed to returning excess free cash to Shareholders.